-Baseline assessments are carried out as all children enter FS1 and FS2.
+Baseline assessments are carried out as all children enter FS2.
 Reading tests are used to assess children.
 We have a range of diagnostic tests to help us to further identify pupils’ needs.
 Recommendations are put in place following assessments carried out by outside agencies.

 Our school is committed to nurturing children and trying to ensure that they make the best possible progress to achieve their full potential.